 All applicants must take and pass the Wonderlic Scholastic Level Exam (SLE).
-Prospective applicants for admission to diploma and certificate granting programs must achieve the minimum acceptable score of 13, unless qualified to enter Three Weeks to Success Program (see below for details).
-Prospective applicants for admission to an Associate of Applied Science program must achieve the minimum acceptable score of 18.
-The Three Weeks to Success Program is not available to prospective applicants for the Associate of Applied Science program.
+Prospective applicants for admission to all diploma and certificate granting programs, with the exception of the Lab Assistant, EKG Technician/ Phlebotomist program, must achieve the minimum acceptable score of 13, unless qualified to enter Three Weeks to Success Program (see below for details).
+Prospective applicants for admission to the Lab Assistant, EKG Technician/Phlebotomist must achieve the minimum acceptable score of 15.
+Prospective applicants for admission to the Cloud & Cybersecurity Administrator program must achieve the minimum acceptable score of 18.
+The Three Weeks to Success Program is not available to prospective applicants for the Lab Assistant, EKG Technician/Phlebotomist program or the Cloud & Cybersecurity Administrator program must achieve the minimum acceptable score of 18.
+The Three Weeks to Success Program or the Cloud & Cybersecurity Administrator program.